Home • Portraits • Landscapes • Flowers • Still Life

 After the Scan

 In our editing tool (Photoshop) the image looks pleasing and natural.
-To tone the image with a warm but subtle color, we have applied a non-destructive Color Fill Layer according to taste.
+To tone the image with a warm but subtle color, we apply a non-destructive Color Fill Layer according to taste.

 Against a white background, the image feels different than when against the black background of the scanner software.
 Depending on our choice of matting and frame, we may decide to adjust the tones of this photograph a bit further.